-When you eat a BBQ steak and a Caesar salad on the side guess what?
+Guess what when you eat a BBQ steak and a Caesar salad on the side?

-So, before you say NO to Keto consider exactly what the lifestyle is and how it may benefit your health and grocery budget.
+So, before you say NO to Keto, consider the lifestyle and how it may benefit your health and grocery budget.

-Our monthly grocery budget for 2 adults and one child is $400 a month plus a $25 stockpiling amount.
+Our monthly grocery budget for two adults and one child is $400 a month plus a $25 stockpiling amount.

-This allows us to stockpile items on our ketogenic food list if we find a great deal which comes in handy for any grocery budget.
+This allows us to stockpile items on our ketogenic food list if we find a great deal that is handy for any grocery budget.

-Yes, we can enjoy a Ketogenic diet on $425 a month and that includes buying non-keto foods for our little guy who still loves his grilled cheese on white bread.
+Yes, we can enjoy a Ketogenic diet for $425 a month, including buying non-keto foods for our little guy, who still loves his grilled cheese on white bread.

-Nope, because I make my own bread and opt for spiral zucchini, squash and even Nu Pasta as my ultimate pre-packaged pasta for only $3.99.
-That will feed two of us well with some added flavours, protein and vegetables.
+I make my bread and opt for spiral zucchini, squash, and even Nu Pasta as my ultimate pre-packaged pasta for only $3.99.

 Think about the food products you are eliminating from your grocery list and consider what you are replacing them with.